course-details-portlet

 The deadline for submitting the master's thesis is regulated by the study program, please see Masters thesis in natural sciences and informatics.
 You must apply for an extension of the deadline if you are delayed in your work and unable to meet the deadline.

-If you fail your master’s thesis you can submit a new or revised thesis once.
-It is not possible to improve an awarded passing grade by submitting a new thesis.
-However, you are allowed to appeal the awarded grade.
+The final grade is based on the written thesis and the oral examination as described in the assessment guideline.
+If you fail your master's thesis, you may submit a new or revised thesis once.
+While you cannot improve an awarded passing grade by submitting a new thesis, you may appeal the awarded grade.

 The deadline for the assessment of the master's thesis is 3 months.